Gkanhere/Gkanhere/README.md

 ## 👋 Hi, I'm Gaurav Kanhere

 I'm a **Full-Stack Web Developer** with a focus on building intelligent, user-centric web applications.
-Currently working as a: **Research Analyst**

 - 🔍 **Job Title Parser** – NLP-powered tool to extract structured roles and levels from raw job data and return role department
 - 🎮 **Typing Speed Test Game** – Real-time interactive app to measure and visualize typing performance